optimalboar576/cymirCNV/README.md

 ## 🚨 Important Notes:
 - ✔ File format: Ensure the data is correctly formatted (no missing values & normalized).
 - ✔ Matching columns: The sample IDs must be identical in both miRNA and gene expression datasets.
+- ✔ For optimal performance and meaningful insights, it is recommended to use a filtered subset of the expression data containing only differentially expressed miRNAs (DEMs) and differentially expressed genes (DEGs).
+Additionally, the data should be properly normalized to ensure accurate correlation analysis.
+Constructing a correlation network using the entire count dataset is not only computationally intensive but may also introduce noise, reducing the biological relevance of the results.

 ## 4. Running cymiRCNV in Cytoscape
 ### Step 1: Load the Expression Data